 Step 3: Talk Together About The Scripture You Read

 Talking about what you've read is a good way to reinforce what you are doing and why you are doing it.
 Many traditions refer to communion as the "eucharist," which simply means "thanksgiving."
 Perhaps sharing why this specific verse makes you thankful for the sacrifice of Jesus can inspire thanksgiving in others.

 If you are by yourself, you might consider calling a friend.
 It could be neat to see what Scriptures you each chose and hear any thoughts the other might have.

 Step 4: Pass Out Communion

-If you are isolated, this is the easiest step.
 If you have others with you, now is the time to pass it out to everyone.
 Since it is a smaller group than what we do on Sundays, we would encourage you to wait and take together once everyone has it.